H PYLORI INFECTIONWHAT DOES IT MEAN? WHAT'S CAUSING IT? WHAT CAN YOU DO?

 Non-healing sore / ulcer

-Please login to see research statistics filtered on H pylori infection and Non-healing sore / ulcer.
+Please login or create a free account to see research statistics filtered on H pylori infection and Non-healing sore / ulcer.

 2.25% (816 cases)

-Please login to see research statistics filtered on H pylori infection and Skin infections other.
+Please login or create a free account to see research statistics filtered on H pylori infection and Skin Infection.

 1.7% (608 cases)